totfront/totfront/README.md

 ### ✨ **Additional skills**

-ExpressJs / Websockets / Figma / MongoDb / Jest / Cypress.io
+ExpressJs / Websockets / Figma / MongoDb / Jest / Cypress

 ## **BIO**

-Software Engineer with 4 years of relevant experience with a focus on the Frontend, but with a Backend experience.
+Software Engineer with 5 years of relevant experience with a focus on the Frontend, but with a Backend experience.
 I work in an Agile environment with diverse engineers, managers and designers to create cutting-edge end-to-end software solutions.

 ### **Hobbies**
 Marathon running, gaming, travelling.

 ## **Education**
-1. **Higher education:** Moscow State University of Civil Engineering - engineer of Information systems and construction automation (2010-2015)
+1. **Higher education:** Moscow State University of Civil Engineering - engineer of Information systems and automation (2010-2015)
 2. **Course:** HTML-academy - Frontend developer course [HTML, CSS, JS basics, introduction to git-systems and task-managers] (2018-2019)
 3. **Course:** Yandex.Practicum: Web developer course [advanced HTML, CSS and JS concepts + ReactJS and a project for backend with ExpressJS] (2020-2021)
 4. **Course:** Yandex.Practicum: Advanced React course [React, Redux, Websockets, Redux:Saga, Redux:Toolkit, React D&D] (2023-2023)